-- 1. Restart: After you do so, you may find that your Mac runs more slowly the longer you use it.
+- 1. Restart your Mac: After you do so, you may find that your Mac runs more slowly the longer you use it.
 If so, continue with one or more of the following steps. - 2.
-Quit applications you aren't actively using: You may want to keep some programs, like your email client, open all day.
+Quit inactive applications: You may want to keep some programs, like your email client, open all day.
 But anything that's running in the background can drag your CPU down.
-Web browsers-and Safari in particular-are notorious for doing this, especially when you have Web pages open that feature sound, animation, movies, or other elements that require a lot of processing.
-Keeping many tabs open will just make this worse. - 3.
-Look for rogue background processes: Read Use Activity Monitor for instructions.
-Look for items that use a lot of CPU or RAM but provide little or no benefit, and quit them.
-Be aware that Spotlight's indexing processes (mds and mdimport) sometimes hog a lot of CPU cycles for a while and then turn themselves off.
-But if they're causing problems, you can safely quit them.
-Then...
+Web browsers are notorious for doing this, especially when you have Web pages open that feature sound, animation, movies, or other elements that require a lot of processing.